-There are three general acute care hospitals in the Coachella Valley: Eisenhower Health, Desert Regional Medical Center and JFK Memorial Hospital (both operated by Tenet Healthcare).
+There are three general acute care hospitals in the Coachella Valley: Eisenhower Health (the only nonprofit hospital), Desert Regional Medical Center and JFK Memorial Hospital (both operated by Tenet Healthcare).
 Collectively, these three hospitals have a total of 1,006 licensed/available beds available and 867 staffed/actual hospital beds available.
 Licensed beds may include how many beds a hospital can hold, while staffed beds are the number of beds in which staff is physically available.
-86 This equates to 2.0 beds per 1,000 population in the Coachella Valley, which is very similar to the rate in California as a whole (1.8 beds per 1,000), although lower than the national rate of 2.4 beds per 1,000 people.
-87
+This equates to 2.0 beds per 1,000 population, which is very similar to the rate in California as a whole (1.8 beds per 1,000), although lower than the national rate of 2.4 beds per 1,000 people.